Run Pelican Server with Docker Image

 Note: The

-tag will pull the Pelican server image with the latest released version.
-You may pull an image with explicit Pelican version by passing the version as the tag (e.g.v7.6.4
+latesttag will pull the Pelican server image with the latest released version.
+You may pull an image with explicit Pelican version by passing the version as the tag (e.g.v7.6.4) instead.
+For a list of available tags, refer to Pelican Harbor repository .

 Run Pelican server via Docker CLI